Pharrellstu/Nidaros-Real-Time-Translation/README.md

 # Nidaros Real-Time Translation (RTT) Service

 This project provides a complete, end-to-end system for generating live subtitles from any RTMP video stream.
-It captures an RTMP stream (e.g., from OBS), uses Wowza Streaming Engine to re-stream it, captures audio chunks with a .NET service, transcribes them using a local Whisper.cpp service, and broadcasts the subtitles to a web client via SignalR.
+It captures an RTMP stream (e.g., from OBS), uses Wowza Streaming Engine to re-stream it, captures audio chunks with a .NET service, transcribes them using a local faster-whisper service (CTranslate2 optimized), and broadcasts the subtitles to a web client via SignalR.

 ## Features